epwalsh/rust-dl-webserver/README.md

 # rust-dl-webserver

-This project provides an example of a serving a deep learning model with batched prediction using Rust.
+This project provides an example of serving a deep learning model with batched prediction using Rust.
 In particular it runs a GPT2 model to generate text based on input context.

 ## Setup